YujiItaori/Disease_Predictor/README.md

-Here's the updated README to reflect your current project setup with support for two models (old and new) and related workflow:

-***

 # 🩺 Disease Predictor Web App

 An AI-powered web application that predicts the most probable disease based on user-input symptoms.
 Combines classic machine learning with a modern Flask web interface, allowing users to select, type, or speak symptoms for real-time disease diagnosis and insight.